Auscitte/auscitte.github.io/_posts/2020-12-26-ServerDllInitialization-reversing.md

     name = u'BaseSrvSharedHeap' (total 17)
 {% endhighlight %}

-Yet another set of tasks decompilders occupy themselves with could be branded together under a (made-up) term _“resolving a function call”_; it encompasses procuring function name, retrieving or deducing function prototype (or at least the number of formal parameters), and figuring out arguments for this particular call.
+Yet another set of tasks decompilders occupy themselves with could be branded together under a (made-up) term _“resolving a function call”_; it encompasses procuring function name, retrieving or deducing function prototype (or, at least, the number of formal parameters), and figuring out arguments for this particular call.
 For imported functions, as was demonstrated earlier, the names could be read from the import table or, if available, a symbol file; for functions with local linkage, the symbol file is the only source the function name may come from.
 All the decompilers successfully acquired names for the imported functions, but **_r2snow_** and build-in decompiler left the local functions `BaseSrvInitializeIniFileMappings()`  and  `CreateBaseAcls()` unnamed.

 Provided a calling convention is known (which is the case for 64-bit machine code stored in a Windows PE file) one could infer partial function prototype by analyzing which registers are initialized and how much data is pushed onto the stack right before the function call; this procedure will also yield the actual parameters.
 Another way of going about it is by consulting symbol files and standard/system headers.
 Decompilers **_retdec-r2plugin_** and **_r2ghidra-dec_** were particularly good at this rather difficult job, whereas results produced by others resembled random guesses, more or less.
 Without studying the source code, it is hard to tell which of the two methods is employed by each of the plugins; for example, **_retdec-r2plugin_** seems to be aware of Windows native API functions as indicated by the lines `RtlInitUnicodeString((struct _UNICODE_STRING *)(v1 + 72), v2);` and `NtCreateFile((int64_t **)&g57, 0x1f01ff, (struct _OBJECT_ATTRIBUTES *)&Handle, (struct _IO_STATUS_BLOCK *)&v76, NULL, 128, 3, 2, 1, NULL, 0);`, but, then, it makes a mistake in a `RtlCreateTagHeap()` call.